EdgeTier/EdgeTier-ML-Challenge/README.md

 SomeCompany want you to identify who are the most 10 mentioned Twitter accounts in the dataset and what are the 20 most used hashtags in the dataset.

-The output here should be a table containing the Twitter handle or hashtag along with the number and % of tweets they appear in.
+The output here should visualise the top handles and hashtag by the number and % of tweets they appear in.

 ### Technical issues detection